joshua-light/chalice-restful/README.md

 api.add(Items)
 ```

-It's worth mentioning that you can use configuration attribute `route` that will add
+It's worth mentioning that you can use configuration decorator `route` that will add
 `route` attribute automatically while preserving pretty decorators syntax:

 ``` python